 The Dark Side of Conway’s Law

 In contrast to this view, I wish to suggest that the opposite is also true.
 That is, that the architecture of the product is a reflection of the architecture of the organization.
-And that there is opportunity in observing the product's architecture to highlight blind spots in what individuals in the organization do not see.
+And that there is an opportunity in observing the product’s architecture to highlight blind spots in what individuals in the organization do not see.